SHABNAM HUMPHREY - Director / Writer

-Shabnam is the co-founder of Bossy Fox Productions.
-Shabnam has over a decade of experience in graphic design and digital media.
-As a photographer her portfolio is diverse, ranging from candid portraits to conceptual and political photography.
+Shabnam started this project as a personal quest to learn more about her father and her native country of Afghanistan.
 She is the only daughter of Ahmad Zahir.
+She has over a decade of experience in graphic design and digital media.
+Shabnam has been a photographer since 2011.
+Her portfolio is diverse, ranging from candid portraits of various political figures in Washington, DC to conceptual and abstract photography.

 Since 2014, Shabnam has been advocating for Copyright Protection for Afghan Artists around the world.

 LESLIE KNOTT - Producer

 Leslie Knott is an Oscar and Emmy-nominated filmmaker who has worked in Afghanistan for over a decade.
 She was first introduced to Ahmad Zahir’s music while setting up a radio station for women in the northern village of Maimana.
 Her first feature documentary film, ‘Out of the Ashes’ (BBC Storyville), was executive produced by Sam Mendes and went on to win a Grierson Award.
 Leslie’s subsequent films can be seen on Netflix, Channel 4, BBC, PBS, CNN, ITV, NBC and at the Annenberg Space for Photography.

 In 2013 Leslie was nominated for an Academy Award for “Buzkashi Boys” which was co-produced by the Afghan Film Project, a non-profit NGO that Leslie co-founded with Sam French in 2010 to help train Afghan filmmakers and foster Afghanistan’s film industry.